jfernandez/submarine/README.markdown

 ## Examples

-* When accessing either of these URL's http://foo.localhost:3000 or http://foo.domain.com
+* When accessing either of these URL's http://foo.localhost:3000 or http://foo.domain.com and there exists a User with login = 'foo' in the DB

 <pre>

-@user = User.create(:login => 'foo')

 user_subdomain
 => 'foo'